pearsoncloud/vcloud-rest/README.md

 INSTALLATION
 --
-This plugin is distributed as a Ruby Gem.
-To install it, run:
+This plugin is distributed as a Ruby Gem but since we have forked the source and made some additions please use bundler to install this Gem by adding a line like this to your Gemfile:

+    gem "vcloud-rest",      :git => 'git@github.com:pearsoncloud/vcloud-rest.git', :tag => 'v1.2.0'

+Alternativley you man install the original Gem from RubyGems like this:

     gem install vcloud-rest